 Writers: Returning writers are Lauren S. Hissrich (101, 108), Beau DeMayo (103), Declan de Barra (104), Sneha Koorse (105), Haily Hall (106) and Mike Ostrowski (107).
 Matthew D’Ambrosio, who has been a script coordinator for the first season, has confirmed on his Instagram that he has been promoted to a staff writer.

 Not everyone will be returning.
 Jenny Klein, who wrote the second episode of Season 1 has struck an overall deal with Amazon and isn’t expected to return.

 Directors: Nothing about the directors of the next season is known at this point.
 They will be revealed at a later date, according to Netflix.

 What books will Season 2 will be based on?

-Little is known at this stage, but as Season 1 is covering most of the short stories from The Last Wish and Sword of Destiny, it’s likely Season 2 will start from Blood of Elves and maybe even peek into Time of Contempt.
-As for the short stories that won’t appear in Season 1, it’s not completely impossible for some of them to be adapted for Season 2.
+Little is known at this stage, but as Season 1 has covered most of the short stories from The Last Wish and Sword of Destiny, it’s likely Season 2 will start from Blood of Elves and maybe even peek into Time of Contempt.
+As for the remaining short stories that didn’t appear in Season 1, we have reported that one of them will indeed be adapted according to our sources.

 This is all we know for far about The Witcher Season 2, but it’s just the beginning and like the Redanian spymaster Sigismund Dijkstra, who we expect to debut in the next season, we will call in our sources to discover more and more new details.